 Sojitz Group strives to execute its tax obligations in a timely and appropriate manner as it develops business in countries around the world.

-The following is a breakdown of all compliance-related violations that occurred both in Japan and overseas in FY2021.
+The following is a breakdown of all compliance-related violations that occurred both in Japan and overseas in FY2022.

-There were no serious violations of laws or regulations, such as cases of corruption (bribery, etc.), cease and desist orders from the Japan Fair Trade Commission or other government agencies, suspension of operations or business due to misconduct, criminal charges due to compliance-related incidents or accidents, or detection of overseas price cartel incidents.
+(Corruption and bribery cases, cease and desist orders from the Japan Fair Trade Commission or other government agencies, criminal charges due to compliance-related incidents or crimes, or cases involving overseas price cartels)

 Sojitz conducts trainings to instill a compliance mindset in all Group employees.